MB-NAP

 Help people locate technical resources on meeting procedures;

-Provide details on registering for training conferences offered by our parent group, the National Association of Parliamentarians .
+Provide details on registering for training conferences offered by the National Association of Parliamentarians .

 Are you interested in becoming a credentialed member?*